As a state agency, the Washington State Arts Commission follows guidelines as published in Title 30 of the Washington Administrative Code (WAC).

 Disability and Accessibility Resources

 The National Endowment for the Arts (NEA) Office for Accessibility.
 This arm of the NEA works to make the arts accessible for people with disabilities, older adults, veterans, and people living in institutions.
 It provides advocacy and technical assistance.
-It also provides a number of guides including:
+It also provides several guides including:

 - Design for Accessibility: A Cultural Administrator’s Handbook